Susmit07/Kafka-Streams/README.md

 Kafka Streams real time project
 ---------------------------------------------
 There are 3 different projects, out of which the banking transaction is the real time aggreagation project and other 2 are starter Kafka streams project.
-I have included test cases as well, and the Kafka commands to create streams will be present under resources directory within a file name kafka_config.properties
+I have included test cases as well, and the Kafka commands to create streams topics, same will be present under resources directory within a file name kafka_config.properties

 Useful Links which I referred during the time of doing the examples are pointed below: